Bullitt Mustang #559 Discovery*

 BOWLING: How much did you pay for the car itself?

 In the car was the original registration from him, from California.
 This is the letter of authenticity.
 This was also in the car – a list showing what was done to the car and how much money they approximately spent [getting it ready to be in the movie].

 Also in the car were these photo cards.
 They would be put inside the movie theater to show what was playing, and this Pressbook was with it.

 In an envelope marked “to whom it may concern” was a paid itemized bill for Warner Bros.
 After shooting the movie, they had Precision Auto Body on Hollywood Boulevard make some repairs to the car.
-The job cost $920.16 and was started on Nov.
+The job cost $920.16 and was finished on Sept.
 27, 1968.
 It included replacing the grille, grille surround, molding, antenna, a knob of some kind (for $4.65), and several other things I can’t make out from the handwriting.
 They also straightened and rechromed both bumpers – all for less than $1,000!
 Can you imagine how much that would cost today?
 One thing I didn’t get with the car was the shift knob.
 Somebody had taken it off the car before I received it in Staten Island.
 That was missing.

 In the movie, my car had a small round mirror on the driver’s door.
 [It was painted body color.]
 I also see round mirrors on some of these replicas people have built, but when I got the car, it had a square mirror.